Connect with us

 “This is an exciting new role with many challenges that I’ll embrace and there’s a lot of work for us to do, which has already started.”

-Horseman was appointed in July after Forest Green made headlines by putting academy manager Hannah Dingley in caretaker charge to become the first woman at the helm of an English League club on a brief interim basis.
+Horseman was appointed in July after Forest Green made headlines by putting academy manager Hannah Dingley in caretaker charge to become the first woman at the helm of an English club on a brief interim basis.

 Forest Green chairman Vince said: “I’d like to thank David and Louis for all they have done here and wish them the best for the future.